ChainSQL/chainsql-docs/source/maintenance/errCode.rst

-noClosed          			Closed ledger is unavailable noCurrent         			Current ledger is unavailable noEvents          			Current transport does not support events noNetwork         			Not synced to Ripple network noPath            			Unable to find a ripple path noPermission      			You don't have permission for this command noPathRequest     			No pathfinding request in progress
+noClosed          			Closed ledger is unavailable noCurrent         			Current ledger is unavailable noEvents          			Current transport does not support events noNetwork         			Not synced to Chainsql network noPath            			Unable to find a ripple path noPermission      			You don't have permission for this command noPathRequest     			No pathfinding request in progress